multiversx/mx-docs/docs/validators/redundancy.md

 :::

 :::warning
-Do not use the same redundancy level on more than one node as the nodes with the same `RedundancyLevel` value will start signing blocks in parallel in the same time.
-The protocol can withstand this kind of things safely but in the near future the BLS key that will perform double signing can get slashed.
+Do not use the same redundancy level on more than one node.
+Otherwise, the nodes with the same `RedundancyLevel` value will start signing blocks in parallel in the same time.
+Although the protocol is not negatively affected by double signing, in the near future the BLS key that will perform double signing will have its stake slashed.
 :::

 The random BLS key on hot-standby nodes has the following purposes: